10 Simple Tips to Live a More Sustainable Life

 Also, make sure you don’t buy anything that is synthetic because there is a great chance the pieces contain plastic or are made by some severe chemical processes that harm the environment.
 Instead, buy locally, look for brands that recycle clothes or are making them through safe processes.
 Companies such as Rockay have found a way to make a high-quality product while using recycled materials.
 We believe so strongly in our product that our performance wear is 100% guaranteed!

 Additionally, you can start wearing more vintage clothes, which only looks cool, but trendy.
 So, make sure to visit your local second-hand store or check out sites such as The RealReal, ThredUP or even make your own clothes if you’re crafty.
+Creating a capsule wardrobe can help minimize the need to buy unnecessary clothing.

 Pay Attention to Labels